-Whether you are using GoDataFeed XML or we are importing your products via API from Shopify, BigCommerce, WooCommerce, Magento and so on, you have an option to control the Batch Count, or the number of records per page.
+Whether you are using GoDataFeed XML or we are importing your products via API from Shopify, BigCommerce, WooCommerce, Magento, and so on, you have the option to control the Batch Count or the number of records per page.

 Default Batch Count

-When nothing is selected from the dropdown, then we default to 100 or other amount for different sources.
+When nothing is selected from the dropdown, then we default to 100 or another amount for different sources.

 Import time is affected by batch count

 The Batch Count is used during the download to control the page size of our request.
 For smaller servers, this option allows us to keep our requests smaller although this may extend the total time to complete a full import.

 Reduce batch count for smaller servers or high-traffic times